The Searchers (band): 1960–1984

 The albums did, however, revive the group's career, because concerts from then on alternated classic hits with the newer songs that were well received.
 A Sire single, "Hearts in Her Eyes", written by Will Birch and John Wicks of the Records, and successfully updating their distinctive 12-string guitars/vocal harmonies sound, picked up some radio airplay.
 Meanwhile, PRT Records actively promoted the group's sixties back catalogue, with compilations such as The Searchers File and Spotlight on the Searchers, which were on sale at group gigs, along with the Sire albums, and helped re-establish them.
 According to John McNally, the band was ready to head into the studio to record a third album for Sire when they were informed that, due to label reorganisation, their contract had been dropped.

 In 1981, the band signed to PRT Records (formerly Pye, their original label) and began recording an album.
-But only one single, "I Don't Want To Be The One" backed with "Hollywood", ended up being released.
-They promoted this with a UK Television appearance on "The Leo Sayer Show", which was rare for them by then, but the single got little if any radio airplay (like their Sire singles) and was not stocked by most record shops.
+But only one single, "I Don't Want to Be the One" backed with "Hollywood", ended up being released.
+They promoted this with a UK Television appearance on "The Leo Sayer Show", which was rare for them by then, but the single got little if any radio airplay.
 The rest of the tracks, except one, would be included as part of 1992's The Searchers 30th Anniversary Collection 1962-1992.